kochsj/data_analysis/Lab13-Seaborn/README.md

 ```

 ## Functionality/Architecture
 The Jupyter notebooks analyze comma-separated-value files (.csv).
 In this Jupyter notebook we are using the power of the seaborn package library to read data and render a representative graph.
+The graphs that we are using are scatterplots and polynomial regressions.

 ## Change Log
-Tue Dec 16 2019 20:28:59<br>Read four csv files and created two Jupyter Notebooks analyzing the data.
+Wed Dec 16 2019 19:28:59<br>Read four csv files and created two Jupyter Notebooks analyzing the data.